SatCloP/pyrtlib/docs/source/examples/plot_atmosphere.rst

     from matplotlib.ticker import ScalarFormatter
     import numpy as np

-    from pyrtlib.atmp import AtmosphericProfiles as atmp
+    from pyrtlib.atmospheric_profiles import AtmosphericProfiles as atmp
     from pyrtlib.utils import ppmv2gkg, mr2rh, height_to_pressure